How to Visit Glacier National Park in Montana

 • Scenic Boat tour on Lake Mcdonald

-If you plan to stay along the Going to the Sun Road, there are several options for you to choose from, including the Many Glaciers Hotel in the East, Village Inn, and Sprague Creek Campground, or the Lake Mcdonald Lodge in the West.
-Another alternative, if you’d rather stay outside of the park, is Montana Duck Lake Lodge, which is located just beyond the park on the east end of the Going to the Sun Road.
+If you plan to stay along the Going to the Sun Road, there are several options for you to choose from, including the Many Glaciers Hotel, Village Inn, and Sprague Creek Campground in the East, or the Lake Mcdonald Lodge in the West.
+If you’d rather stay outside of the park, consider Montana Duck Lake Lodge, which is located just beyond the park on the east end of the Going to the Sun Road.
 The West end of the park has many more lodging options in and nearby the town of West Glacier.

 women backpacking in Glacier national park